fivestack/qlik-sense/README.md

 https://github.com/rafael-sanz/qsAPI/blob/master/qsAPI.py

 I would like to acknowledge the work he spent to figure out all of the logistics of Qlik Sense's APIs.
-I redeployed a modified version of his Controller class as the core Session class in the ORM for this library and built functionality around that class.
+I redeployed a modified version of his Controller and QRS (Sessions here) classes in the ORM for this library and built functionality around them.

 # Full Documentation